 2) Roman citizenship was not a requirement, but free birth was –

 Contrary to our popular notions, a legionary was not always a Roman citizen (though he was supposed to be, at least ‘in papers’).
-This law bending scope was a practical outcome of the civil wars that plagued the Roman realm during the end of the Republic era.
+This law-bending scope was a practical outcome of the civil wars that plagued the Roman realm during the end of the Republic era.
 For example, Julius Caesar raised the legio V Alaudae from the native Gauls, and later naturalized their citizenship.
-Even during the tumultuous period of the later part of 1st century BC, Marc Antony didn’t have access to the major recruitment grounds of Italy.
+Even during the tumultuous period of the latter part of 1st century BC, Marc Antony didn’t have access to the major recruitment grounds of Italy.
 As a desperate solution, he started filling his army ranks (consisting of around 23 legions) from the native population of the eastern provinces Syria and Egypt.
-So simply put, often times Roman citizenship was not a requirement, but rather a status that was conferred upon the legionary during his time of enlistment.
+So simply put, oftentimes Roman citizenship was not a requirement, but rather a status that was conferred upon the legionary during his time of enlistment.
 However free birth was still a requirement, with slaves being barred from the career of soldiery – though they might have been inducted as supporting units inside a legion used for menial works (see entry 9).

-Moreover, while the legionaries were supposed to be volunteers who joined the army, many of them were simply conscripted into the legions – due to requirement of higher man-power during the civil wars and the later Augustan period.
+Moreover, while the legionaries were supposed to be volunteers who joined the army, many of them were simply conscripted into the legions – due to the requirement of higher manpower during the civil wars and the later Augustan period.
 There was one particular instance (according to Tacitus) when Emperor Tiberius wanted to tour the entire Roman countryside in a bid to conscript new recruits to fill up the positions of the discharged veterans.
 The ruler was keen on taking this drastic step due to lack of volunteers who would join the legions.

 3) Legionary training equated to an incredibly rigorous scope –